 Basic competence in music history and theory is a prerequisite for all graduate degree programs in music.
 Entering graduate students are required to take advisory exams in both areas prior to arrival; placements will be determined by interpreting the exam results in light of your educational background and the degree program for which you are enrolled.
 Remedial courses cannot be used to meet degree requirements.

-US students should file the Free Application for Federal Student Aid (FAFSA) by February 1 to be considered for financial aid.
+US students should file the Free Application for Federal Student Aid (FAFSA) by March 1 (Summer/Fall) or November 1 (Spring) to be considered for financial aid.

 How to Apply